lucpod/ticketless/lessons/06-purchase-ticket-api/README.md

   }
   ```

-**Note** that the API doesn't really try to attempt to charge the given credit card but, for the sake of this tutorial, only checks if the format looks valid.
-Be good, **NO MONEY SHOULD BE TAKEN** from the given credit card 😇
+**Note** that the API doesn't really attempt to charge the given credit card but, for the sake of this tutorial, only checks if the format looks valid.
+Be good, **NO MONEY SHOULD BE TAKEN** from the given credit card (for now) 😇

 You can add the code as a new function in `index.js` by following this template: